How sponsoring a woman survivor of war changed my life

 Amela told me that when she was younger, she dreamed of having friends from all over the world – then, when she received my letters from London, it felt like this dream had become a reality.
 Knowing she had an ally who believed in her potential gave her confidence in her own abilities – just as Amela’s resilience became a source of strength for me.

-Please sign up to sponsor a sister today.
+Please sign up to Stand With Her today.
 You could help to change a woman’s life – and she could also change yours.

 continue reading